openstack/ironic/doc/source/admin/drivers/idrac.rst

 The Dell iDRAC out-of-band inspection process catalogs all the same attributes of the server as the IPMI driver.
 Unlike IPMI, it does this without requiring the system to be rebooted, or even to be powered on.
-Inspection is performed using the Dell WSMAN or Redfish protocol directly without affecting the operation of the system being inspected.
+Inspection is performed using the Redfish protocol directly without affecting the operation of the system being inspected.

 The inspection discovers the following properties: